dart-lang/language/working/macros/feature-specification.md

   applications when the original library is imported.
 - The library containing the Macro interfaces and APIs is itself a macro library.
-This makes it only useful to import from other macro libraries, and ensures its apis never leak unexpectedly into runtime apps.
+This makes it only useful to import from other macro libraries, and ensures its APIs never leak unexpectedly into runtime apps.

 In this way, macros (and their imports) have no effect on the final program beyond the code that they generate.
 It also draws a clear distinction between